How to create a Data Form

 Select Table

-Step 6: Add a new Section
+Step 6: Add a section

 Add Section